Vocational Education at SFX

 - receiving, on successful completion, a nationally recognised vocational qualification along with the ACT Senior Secondary Certificate

 - providing students with an opportunity to get a great head start in their career.

 How to get started?

-Students need contact the SFX VET and/or Careers Coordinator and advise them of their intention to do an ASBA.
-The SFX VET and/or Careers Coordinator will assist the student through the process.
-This includes helping the student to secure a work experience placement in the relevant field, through to finding an employer and sign off by our Principal Mr Angus Tulley.
+Students need contact the SFX Careers Advisor, VET & Careers Assistant or the VET Coordinator and advise them of their intention to do an ASBA.
+The SFX Careers Advisor, VET & Careers Assistant or the VET Coordinator will assist the student through the process.
+This includes helping the student to secure a work experience placement in the relevant field, through to finding an employer and sign off by our Acting Principal Mrs Colleen Rowe.